 Altogether it makes a trip to the area unforgettable, whether you’re wanting to explore the jungle or to observe the traditional customs and local way of life.

 Still, despite the awesomeness of Be Ba it’s definitely still an off-the-beaten-track destination.
-Outside of the busier dry season (February – April) you’re unlikely to find many other travelers which makes the experience even more special.
+Outside of the busier dry season (February – April), you’re unlikely to find many other travelers which make the experience even more special.

 Josh & Sarah, Veggie Vagabonds